wholewheattoast/wwtJekyl/_posts/teaching/etching.md

 	<div class="row-fluid">
 		<div class="span6 offset3">
 			<div>
 				<p><strong>Intaglio</strong> comes from Italian word <em>intagliare</em> and roughly means, "to engrave, or to cut into".
 In printmaking this refers to a family of techniques where an area below the surface of the plate is created through engraving, etching, or scratching.
-This incission is then capable of holding ink, and transfered onto paper.
-This form of printmaking was believed to have been invented in Germany around the 1430s</p>
+This incision is then capable of holding ink, and transfered onto paper.</p>
-				<p>In etching process the plate is covered with a protective ground- typically an asphaltum mixture.
-The ground is then removed in areas to create a design, and the plate is then submerged in an acid or corrosive bath.
-The solution in the bath removes plate material where exposed and creates a recessed area.
-The ground is removed and ink is spread on the plate and pushed into the grooves made by the solution.
-Dampened paper is placed onto the plate and then run through the press.</p>
+				<p>In etching the process a plate is covered with a protective ground- typically an asphaltum mixture.
+This ground is then removed in areas to create a design, and the plate is submerged in an acid or corrosive bath.
+The solution in the bath removes plate material where exposed and creating a recessed area.
+The ground is removed and ink is spread over the plate and pushed into the grooves made by the solution.
+Dampened paper is placed onto the plate and the whole thing run through a press.</p>

 			</div>